lenscas/BattleBot/README.md

 2. Click the button to **Create a Bot User**.
 3. **Click** the link **to reveal** the bot user **token**.
 4. Copy the token somewhere (e.g. to your system clipboard).
 You'll need it later.
-5. Make sure you have Python 3.5 installed on your system.
+5. Make sure you have Python 3.5 or later installed on your system.
 6. Install the latest version of [https://github.com/Rapptz/discord.py](discord.py) as per manufactorer instructions.
 7. Clone this repository to anywhere you like.
 8. Create a text file in the repo's root directory named "bot.token".